TriggerAu/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 VERSION HISTORY
 Version 3.0.0.0
-- New Toolbar Wrapper - official one
 - Restructure plugin folders
 - Restructure settings
-- Skins and selector
+- Ability to choose from 3 visual Skins
-- Alarm Saving - now in the games save file
+- Alarm Saving - now in the games save file - only saves and loads on game/save and load
 - Added Kill Warp with No Message action and restructured buttons/code behind
 - Removed periodic save of alarms file now that alarms are in the save files
 - Adjusted settings tabs to better layout options